Shipping Guide

 How do I prevent candles from melting during shipping?

-Ship early in the week so packages aren't sitting in hot warehouses over weekends.
-Choose faster shipping during summer months, and avoid shipping candles when the destination forecast exceeds 90°F. Some sellers include a small ice pack for high-end candles during extreme heat.
+Ship early in the week so packages are not sitting in hot warehouses over weekends.
+Choose faster service during summer months, and avoid shipping candles when the destination forecast exceeds 90°F. Some sellers tuck a small ice pack alongside high-end candles during extreme heat.

 What's the best packaging for glass jar candles?

 Wrap each jar in at least two layers of bubble wrap and secure with tape.
-Place the wrapped candle in a box that's just slightly larger, filling remaining space tightly with crumpled kraft paper.
+Place the wrapped candle in a box that is only slightly larger, then fill the remaining space tightly with crumpled kraft paper.
 The candle should feel completely immobile when you shake the sealed box.

 Is it cheaper to ship candles in tins or glass jars?

-Tin candles are lighter and virtually unbreakable, reducing both shipping costs and damage risk.
+Tin candles are lighter and virtually unbreakable, which lowers both shipping cost and damage risk.
 A tin candle can often ship in a padded mailer instead of a box, saving $1-3 on packaging and postage.
-Glass jars require more protective packaging, which adds weight and increases the box size.
+Glass jars need more protective packaging, which adds weight and pushes up the box size.

 Ship Candles for Less